mathigon/textbooks/transformations-and-symmetry/content.md

 > goals: calculate

 Whenever you add two symmetries of a square, you get a new one.
-Here is a "symmetry calculator" where you can try it yourself:
+Here is a “symmetry calculator” where you can try it yourself:

     .calculator
       .display